dmeldrum6/P-A-L/README.md

 3. **Manual Chat**: You can always type messages directly to chat with your AI buddy
 4. **Context Memory**: P-A-L remembers the last 20 messages of your conversation

-## 🎨 Features in Detail

-### Sidebar Interface
-- **Minimize/Expand**: Click the `−` button to hide the sidebar (saves screen space)
-- **Responsive**: Automatically adjusts to your viewport size
-- **Beautiful Design**: Modern purple gradient theme with smooth animations

-### Privacy & Data
-- No data is sent to P-A-L developers
-- All communication goes directly to your configured LLM provider
-- Conversation history stored locally in your browser
-- API keys stored securely in browser's sync storage

-### Performance
-- Lightweight content script (~10KB)
-- Minimal performance impact on page load
-- Debounced typing detection (won't spam the API)
-- Smart conversation history management

 ## 🛠️ Development

 ### Project Structure